nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - "Alexa ask Devialet to open the shutter of the kitchen"
 - "Alexa ask Devialet to put the kitchen shutter at 40 %"

+***Use for scenario***

+To execute scenario, 2 elements are important to give to Alexa:
+- the request to Freebox Devialet
+- the action (start, stop, activate, deactive)
+- number of the scenario

+Example:
+- "Alexa ask Devialet to start scenario 4"
+- "Alexa ask Devialet to active scenario 2"

 ***Use for roller shutters - curtains - windows***